naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UINames</span> | List&lt;String&gt; | Name of the UI resource to make visible.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">uINames</span> | string list | Name of the UI resource to make visible.
-time | Decimal | Duration (in seconds) of the show animation.
+time | decimal | Duration (in seconds) of the show animation.
 When not specified, will use UI-specific duration.

 </div>